 The Alliance for Community Transportation (ACT) is a statedesignated Regional Coordination Council (RCC) organizing community transportation services for older adults and individuals with disabilities in southeastern New Hampshire.
 ACT operates a regional call center to schedule rides with various transportation providers according to clients' needs.
-Several providers operate transportation capabilities and serve communities in the SRPC and RPC regions.
+Several transportation providers serve communities in the SRPC and RPC regions.
 Not all rides recorded in the chart (right) occurred in the SRPC region.
 The chart displays ridership by owner of the vehicle providing the ride.